llllllllll/lazy_python/README.rst

 How to lazy?
 ------------

-There are 2 means of using lazy code:
+There are 3 means of using lazy code:

 1. ``lazy_function``
 2. ``run_lazy``
+3. IPython cell and line magics

 ``lazy_function``
 ^^^^^^^^^^^^^^^^^